 A contact is anyone who has engaged with an organization—by phone, email, online form, social media, or even face-to-face at an event or trade show.
 Contacts may not always be described as a lead.
 But leads are always contacts.
 Think of a contact as an early stage member of a group traversing along a simple progression to becoming a customer.
 Like this:

-Suspect > Prospect > Contact > Lead > Sales Qualified Lead > Customer > Advocate.
+Suspect > Prospect > Contact > Lead > Sales Qualified Lead > Customer > Advocate

 Content Management Systems are platforms that enable marketers to create online content for a website or a blog.
 They typically come with all the tools needed to create, edit, schedule, and even A/B test content.
 A robust Marketing Automation platform should integrate with a variety of CMS’s.

 The most widely used Content Marketing tactics today include social media posts and e-newsletters.
-But content that B2B buyers value the most include longer form articles, case studies, technical guides, white papers and research reports.
+But content that B2B buyers value the most includes longer form articles, case studies, technical guides, white papers, and research reports.
 Recent research found that longer content ranks higher in Google search results than shorter content.
 What’s more, to rank in one of the top 10 positions of search results today, your content will need to be at least 2,000 words in length.
 Even more revealing, content that’s more than 3,000 words is shared 2—3X more than content that’s less than 1,000 words.

 This term is defined as an essential marketing function that involves the planning, development and structured distribution of valuable educational material online to a clearly defined audience.
-This includes: blog posts, presentations, videos, research, presentations and more.
+This includes blog posts, presentations, videos, research, presentations and more.
 The content does not explicitly promote a product or brand.
 Instead, it’s intended to drive actions by the audience to help them address their unique pain or challenge.

-A conversion is defined as the moment a contact or prospects engages on a measurable event such as a click, completing a form, requesting a demo or watching a video.
+A conversion is defined as the moment a contact or prospects engage on a measurable event such as a click, completing a form, requesting a demo or watching a video.
 The ultimate goal of a number of cumulative conversions that a prospect completes is to turn a converted lead to an actual paying customer.
 The is the holy grail of all sales and online marketing efforts.

 A custom domain is a unique, branded name that identifies a website.
 The domain appears at the beginning of every web page address in the address bar at the top of every browser such as Chrome, Safari or FireFox.
 Web addresses, or URL’s, are what everyone uses to navigate around the web or to a specific page.
 It’s important for a custom domain to be brief, memorable and easy to share.